Pwd9000-ML/blog-devto/posts/Azure-SendGrid-Function-Alerts/Azure-SendGrid-Function-Alerts.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/code3.png)

-**NOTE:** Note that the **apiKey** and **from** address on line73 and line74 are actually referenced from environment variables, which are the application settings of the **Function App** which is referenced by the Key Vault secrets we set up earlier.
+**NOTE:** Note that the **apiKey** and **from** address on line73 and line74 are actually referenced from environment variables, which are the application settings of the **Function App** which are referencing the key vault secrets we set up earlier.
+So we are not exposing any API secrets in our function app code nor the function app settings.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/funcappsettings1.png)

 ## Testing the Function

-Lets run and test our Function app and see if we get an email alert via the SendGrid service.
-Navigate to the Function app and select the function we created earlier.
+Lets run and test our Function app and see if we get an email notification via the SendGrid service.
+Navigate to the function app and select the function we created.
 Select `Code + Test` followed by `Test/Run` and then click on `Run`.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/test.png)

-A few seconds later you should see the email notification that was triggered by the Function App and sent via the **SendGrid** service API:
+A few seconds later you should see the email notification that was triggered by the function app and sent via the **SendGrid** service API.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/Azure-SendGrid-Function-Alerts/assets/result.png)

+That concludes this tutorial and I hope that you can utilize this great service in other use cases and functions that you may be running inside of your environment.
 I hope you have enjoyed this post and have learned something new.
-You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page. :heart:
+You can find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/Azure-SendGrid-Function-Alerts/code) page. :heart:

 ### _Author_